Ramiz Abbasli: Oeuvre

 İn the penultimate book of R.Abbasli “On an uninhabited peninsula” (Moscow – 2021) includes short stories written in Russian.
 This book is from “Golden Word” series, – the title itself says a lot.
 Drawing portraits of his compatriots with an experienced pen, R.Abbasli seeks through a short story to display the full gamut of human feelings: jealous and love, friendship and rivalry, grief and joy, despair and hope, The short story holds a special place in his work.
 Continuing the traditions of the classics of world literary, R.Abbasli achieved significant success in this most difficult genre of prose.
 Of special note is the structure of these stories, in this respect, the writer seeks to achieve what no one before him has been able to achieve, the ideal form of verbal art.
 His story “The First Returner” is estimated as the pinnacle of human wisdom.

 The story “The Song of the Blind Man” was written in 2019.
 This story describes, or rather, masterfully draws a real picture of the occupied and completely destroyed Azerbaijani settlement.
 This story was published in many almanacs and was included in both books of the author, published in Moscow, and as the best example of the modern prose, translated into English, published in the journal “Literary magazine” and distributed through the world.
 According to the critics, the stories of Ramiz Abbasli are modern, unique and truly majestic in their attention to detail, depth of feelings and unusual plat; this is a new prose, a new view of the world.

-The last book “Nizami Gangavi Turkic Poet” (Baku – 2021) of the writer Ramiz Abbasli is dedicated to the 880th anniversary of Azerbaijani Poet Nizami Ganjevi.
+The last book “Nizami Gangavi Turkic Poet” (Baku – 2021) of the writer Ramiz Abbasli is dedicated to the 880th anniversary of Azerbaijani Poet Nizami Ganjavi.
 But this is not fiction, this is scientific research.
 Unfortunately, today there are attempts to present Nizami Ganjavi as a Persian Poet and classic of Iranian literature.
 However, this is a completely unfounded opinion; it is not science but pseudoscience: Nizami Ganjavi has nothing to do with Persia or Persian Literature.
 The book “Nizami Ganjavi Turkic Poet” is dedicated to this topic; R.Abbasli in his characteristic manner based solely on irrefutable facts, proves that Nizami Ganjavi is a Turkic poet.